 aria-invalid="true" should generally be set on each invalid form control.
 This attribute causes screen readers to identify the control as being "invalid" or in need of attention.

-In all cases, careful user testing can usually alert you to difficulties or problems in your form usability, validation, and error recovery mechanisms.
-While this article only addresses a few of the many variations that can be used to ensure form usability and validation and accessible, user-friendly error recovery, the following general principles should be applied:
+In all cases, careful user testing can usually highlight difficulties or problems in form usability, validation, and error recovery mechanisms.
+While there are many methods available to ensure form usability and validation, and accessible, user-friendly error recovery, the following general principles should be applied:

-- Build forms that are easy to use and intuitive.
-Provide all necessary instructions, cues, and prompts.
+- Build forms that are easy to use and intuitive, providing all necessary instructions, cues, and prompts.

 - Ensure the forms are keyboard accessible.